XertroV/aec-membership-test-simulator/README.md

 **Experimental evidence proves that the AEC's claim** that their membership tests are conducted to a confidence of 90% **is false**.
 In actual fact, for a party that is capable of providing a list of 1,650 members wherein exactly 1,500 members will not deny membership (and 150 will): **the worst-case confidence of the AEC's membership test is just 15.1%, indicating a false negative rate of 84.9%.**

-In other cases, where a party is capable of providing 1,500 members that will not deny membership (with no limit on the number of members that will deny membership), **the lower-bound on the confidence of the AEC's method is 0%.**
+In other cases, where a party is capable of providing 1,500 members that will not deny membership (with no limit on the number of members that will deny membership), **the lower-bound on the confidence of the AEC's method is 0%.** That is: it fails 100% of the time for certain valid parties.

+This is not a theoretical problem.
+It has been happening and continues to happen.
+The AEC has thus compromised the integrity of our political process.
+The ABS has been complicit.
+Political elites have exploited this.

-*Note: equivalent calculated values given in this document (including graphs) are assumed to have a combined, codependent error of ±0.3 percentage points (i.e., as values, they differ by 0.003 at most) -- e.g., a graph might say the the false negative rate is 11.0%, but the accompanying text says 10.8%.
+*Note: equivalent calculated values in this document (including graphs) are assumed to have a combined, codependent error of ±0.3 percentage points (i.e., as values, they differ by 0.003 at most). e.g., a graph might say the the false negative rate is 11.0%, but the accompanying text says 10.8%.
 This is taken to be negligible and a non-critical error.*

 <!-- *Disclosure and context: My roles in The Flux Party (Flux) are: a founder, the deputy leader, the secretary, and the deputy registered officer.* -->